tejmoo/cloud-portfolio/README.md

 1. Push code to `main`
 2. GitHub Actions:
-   - Assumes an IAM role via OIDC
+   - Assumes an IAM role using OpenID Connect (OIDC)
-   - Syncs the site to your S3 bucket
+   - Syncs the updated site files to your S3 bucket
-   - Invalidates CloudFront cache
+   - Invalidates CloudFront cache to reflect changes
 3. Changes go live automatically!

 ---